DangerCove/dangercove.com/source/_posts/2013-09-22-apple-tv-v6-dot-0-update-warning.markdown

 categories: [porthole, warning, airplay]
 ---

+__This issue has been resolved.
+Update Porthole to restore compatibility.
+Read the [follow up](/blog/2013/09/26/update-porthole-to-restore-apple-tv-compatibility/) for more details.__

 The latest Apple TV firmware (version 6.0) adds a new layer of mandatory encryption for audio playback that wasn't required before.
 This currently prevents unofficial audio based AirPlay apps to work like they used to.

 <!-- more -->